epfl-systemf/grattlesnake-lang/grattlesnake-lang-doc.md

 ### Restricted blocks

-`restricted {fs, r} { <body statements> }` statically asserts that no capability other than the explicitly allowed ones defined outside of the block (here `fs` and `r`) are accessed from inside it.
+`restricted {fs, r} { <body statements> }` statically asserts that no capability defined outside of the block except the ones explicitly allowed by the capture set (here `fs` and `r`) is accessed from inside it.

 ### Enclosures

 Enclosures are the dynamic counterpart of `restricted`.
-They use the exact same syntax as restricted blocks (except that `restricted` is replaced by `enclosed`) and crash the program if code executed in their body tries to access a capability other than the ones mentioned.
+They use the exact same syntax as restricted blocks (except that `restricted` is replaced by `enclosed`) and crash the program if code executed in their body tries to access a capability other than the ones mentioned in the capture set.
 Note that because of restrictions on runtime checks, only regions and devices may be included in the capture set given to an enclosure.

 ```
 enclosed {fs} {